-Given the diverse market segment Shiseido’s brand extensions serve, these brand extensions will obviously have their own brand image and personalities.
+Given the diverse market segments Shiseido’s brand extensions serve, these brand extensions will obviously have their own brand image and personalities.
 Integrating them with the parent brand and managing their interactions with the parent brand will be quite challenging.

 Developing the corporate brand in the western world: Even though Shiseido has been quite successful by following the acquisition strategy, it has yet to build a very strong corporate brand in the US and Europe markets.
 As it has been acquiring brands with a loyal customer base, to modify the brand identity and personality of the acquired brand to suit the overall Shiseido brand architecture can prove quite challenging.
 Developing a strong corporate brand with a unique identity and personality will be very crucial for Shiseido’s long term success.